 Mummy sleeping bags:

 I’ve heard people describe mummy sleeping bags as plush fabric coffins.
 After spending a night in one, I tend to agree.
 These sleeping bags are very restrictive – narrow at the feet and barely gaining in width as they go up.
 However, that’s why they are great at retaining heat and are mostly used by campers roughing it out in very cold areas.
 They are easy to fold and usually weigh just a half of what their rectangular counterparts do.
+For a great sleeping bag in this style, check out our review of the Coleman North Rim Mummy Sleeping Bag here.

 That covers the shapes!